-Through homebuyer education and counseling, fifty-eight (58) individuals will receive direct homeownership assistance and could have opportunities and be eligible to buy leasehold properties from the County or receive low-cost, long-term mortgage financing from the County.
+Through homebuyer education and counseling, sixty-one (61) individuals will receive direct homeownership assistance and could have opportunities and be eligible to buy leasehold properties from the County or receive low-cost, long-term mortgage financing from the County.

 Kaua'i County will continue to administer programs that are sustainable through revolving funds: Homebuyer Loan Program and Home Purchase Program.
+These numbers are reflected in the table above.